sendgrid/wordpress/readme.txt

 4. If you provide valid credentials, a form which can be used to send test emails will appear.
 Here you can test the plugin sending some emails.
 5. Header provided in the send test email form.
 6. If you click in the right corner from the top of the page on the "Help" button, a popup window with more information will appear.
+7. Select the time interval for which you want to see the SendGrid statistics in DashBoard.
+8. Select the time interval for which you want to see the advanced SendGrid statistics and charts.

 == Changelog ==

 = 1.0 =
+* Fixed issue: Add error message when PHP-curl extension is not enabled.
+= 1.2 =
+* Added SendGrid Statistics

 == Upgrade notice ==